sensedeep/onetable-cli/README.md

 ### Remote Connections

 The OneTable CLI uses the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) controller library internally to manage migrations.
-As such, DynamoDB I/O is performed from within the OneTable CLI process.
-This means I/O travels to and from the system hosting the OneTable CLI process.
+As such, DynamoDB I/O is performed from within the OneTable Migrate lambda.
+This means I/O travels to and from CLI command to the region hosting the OneTable Migrate lambda.

-While this is fine for development databases and smaller DynamoDB tables, if you have very large database updates, you should run the CLI process from a Lambda in the same AWS region and AZ as your DynamoDB instance.
-For large databases or complex migrations, this will greatly accelerate your database migrations compared with running the CLI on-prem.

-If you have large databases or complex migrations, you should host the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library via AWS Lambda so that it executes in the same AWS region and availablity zone as your DynamoDB instance.
+If you have large databases or complex migrations, you should host the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library in the same AWS region and availablity zone as your DynamoDB instance.
 This will accelerate migrations by minimizing the I/O transfer time.
 With this split deployment of CLI and Migration library, higher volume migrations execute more quickly.

 To configure remote control of migrations, set the migrate.json `arn` property to the ARN of your migration Lambda that hosts the Migration Library.
 See [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) for more details about Lambda hosting of the OneTable Migrate library.